 After completion of the replacement course, the student needs to contact the Office of Academic Records in person at Dixon 122, by phone at 4434 or by email to a staff person in academic records.
 Information such as old course, semester taken, new course, semester taken and student identifying information will be needed to request that a grade be replaced (Law, Acad.
 Records, 3/28/11).

 The Commonwealth of Pennsylvania requires that candidates for early childhood and middle level education teacher certification must take professional exams before certification can be awarded.
 The first exams are basic compentency in math, reading and writing called the Basic Skills Assessments.
 At Cal U these tests must be successfully passed before students are permited to enroll in restricted upper division courses typically during the fifth semester.
 The second set of professional exams are called the Instructional Content Tests.
 They are specific to your teaching certificate and at Cal U must be taken and passed before you can student teach.

 The best place to find up-to-date information is to access the PA Department of Education testing website and download the Certification Test and Score Requirements.
 Another location to find information about your Praxis test score is from the ETS Praxis Website for Pennsylvania.

 Please refer to Cal U's testing webpage for more information about the tests you are required to take.

 Basic Skills Assessments - All teachers in Pennsylvania must demonstrate a basic competency in reading, writing and math in order to be certified as a teacher.
 At Cal U students must take these exams and receive passing scores in order to be admitted to the teacher education program.
 Cal U provides information about these exams and the passing scores.

-There are four options to document passing scores for the Basic Skills Assessment.
+There are several options to document passing scores for the Basic Skills Assessment.

 Option 1 SAT